malaybhattacharyya/DataScienceChallenge-ML4Crypto2022/README.md

 # Data Science Challenge @ Interdisciplinary Workshop on Machine Learning for Cryptology (ML4Crypto 2022)

-This Data Science Challenge is a part of an interdisciplinary workshop on "Machine Learning for Cryptology" (ML4Crypto 2022) to be held at December 15-16, 2022 at Indian Statistical Institute, Kolkata.
+This Data Science Challenge is a part of an interdisciplinary workshop on "Machine Learning for Cryptology" (ML4Crypto 2022) to be held during December 15-16, 2022 at Indian Statistical Institute, Kolkata.
 The webpage for the workshop is: https://www.isical.ac.in/~caiml/ml4crypto2022

 The said Data Science Challenge is about performing distinguishing attack on some popular symmetric-key block based ciphers with machine learning.
 The challenge deals with a relatively easier version of the problem.
 The distinguishing attack is posed as a multi-class classification (supervised learning) problem.
 The participants are welcome to employ any sort of classification approach, be it classical machine learning, deep learning, or others.